 The Natural Choice for Beautiful Hair

 Mehendi is proof that the best beauty solutions are often the oldest ones.
 While chemical dyes damage your hair with every application, mehendi strengthens it.
 While chemical dyes fade and need frequent touch-ups, mehendi builds upon itself, getting richer with each application.
 It's not just a hair dye — it's a complete hair treatment that colours, conditions, and protects in one step.
+Complete the ritual: wash your hair with the Shikakai, Reetha & Amla natural method before application, and follow with weekly bhringraj oil treatments between colour sessions for stronger, faster-growing hair.
 Embrace this ancient beauty secret and enjoy naturally beautiful, chemical-free hair colour.